jlibovicky/class-quiz/quizzes/llms_lect02.md

 ## Which of the following best describes the intuition behind the self-attention mechanism in Transformers?

-1. (X) To allow tokens to communicate what information they carry to other tokens.
+1. (X) Allow tokens to communicate what information they carry to other tokens.
-2. To mimic the human ability to focus on one task at a time.
+2. Mimic the human ability to focus on one task at a time.
-3. To reduce the complexity and computational resources required.
+3. Reduce the complexity and computational resources required.
-4. To enable the model to run on parallel hardware efficiently.
+4. Enable the model to run on parallel hardware efficiently.

 ## How do token embeddings and position embeddings work together in a Transformer model?